iepathos/seahorse/README.md

     Email verification uses timestamps generated using the config secret key.
 This allows us to verify user email addresses without taking up any space in a database.
 Also, allows us to have a builtin timestamp for the email check.
 By default the expiration is 24 hours.
 + Password Reset and Password Change Handlers
 + Password encryption

-+ A markdown-based blog
++ A synchronous application shell
++ Custom RethinkService class to easily interact with RethinkDB either synchronously or asynchronously.

 + JSX pre-compile
-+ JSX directory watching and autoreload for development server
++ JSX directory monitoring development server autoreload
 + Decent initial logging setup

++ A markdown-based blog

 + Nose testing
 + Built on the latest Python, Tornado, RethinkDB and React libraries
 + Bower frontend package management